• Online Support Group & Forum

 “You’re Gonna Be So High”

 Saturday was a warm and sunny day at Vegoose, the music festival where we spent the weekend.
-Although everyone around me was standing and dancing, I laid in the grassy field outside of Las Vegas with my eyes closed,
+Although everyone around me was standing and dancing, I laid in the grassy field outside of Las Vegas with my eyes closed, soaking up vitamin D.

 I’d been a good patient and remembered to take my Chinese herbs with me to take throughout the day.
 I needed two doses of four of each of two kinds of herbs.
 Space in the backpack was at a premium so I crammed all 16 gel caps into an Advil bottle.